Donders-Institute/Radboud-FUS-measurement-kit/README.md

 Feel free to check the [issues page](../../issues/).

 If you have any questions, please feel free to reach out to us via email at fus@ru.nl.
-We'd love to hear from you..
+We'd love to hear from you.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>